oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 if applicable, is sent to the same issuer.
 The issuer serves, via the associated metadata, as an abstract identifier for the combination of the authorization endpoint and token endpoint that are to be used in the flow.
-If an issuer identifier is not available, for example, if neither OAuth metadata {{RFC8414}} nor OpenID Connect Discovery {{OpenID.Discovery}} are used, a different unique identifier for this tuple or the tuple itself can be used instead.
+If an issuer identifier is not available, for example, if neither OAuth 2.0 Authorization Server Metadata {{RFC8414}}
+nor OpenID Connect Discovery {{OpenID.Discovery}} are used, a different unique identifier for this tuple or the tuple itself can be used instead.
 For brevity of presentation, such a deployment-specific identifier will be subsumed under the issuer (or issuer identifier) in the following.